ballerina-attic/message-tracing-with-stream-processor/README.md

 # `deleteData()` is a function to delete a student's data from student records database.
 #
 # + stuId -  This is the id of the student to be deleted.
-# + return - This function returns a json object.
-If data is deleted it returns json containing a status.
+# + return - This function returns a JSON object.
+If data is deleted it returns JSON containing a status.
-#            If data is not deleted , it returns the json containing a status and error message.
+#            If data is not deleted , it returns the JSON containing a status and error message.

 public function deleteData(int stuId) returns (json) {
     json status = {};